brobergp/MMM-newsfeedtouch/README.md

-# Module: News Feed
+# Module: News Feed Touch

-The `newsfeed ` module is one of the default modules of the MagicMirror.
+This 'MMM-newsfeedtouch' module is based on the default `newsfeed ` module from MagicMirror2.
-This module displays news headlines based on an RSS feed.
+This module displays news headlines based on an RSS feed and when the headline is clicked displays the description of the headline.

 ## Using the module